How Long Do Bear Markets Last? - Stash Learn

 The duration of bear markets can vary, but on average, they last approximately 289 days, equivalent to around nine and a half months.
 It’s important to note that there’s no way to predict the timing of a bear market with complete certainty, and history shows that the average bear market length can vary significantly.
 For example, the bear market spanning 1973–74 lasted a whopping 630 days, whereas the bear market in Q1 of 2020 lasted a relatively short duration of just 33 days.

 Bear markets are nothing new, and we’ve had many in the past.
-However, the current bear market is garnering more attention amid rising inflation, interest rate hikes, and other economic factors.
+However, the most recent bear market has garnered attention amid rising inflation, interest rate hikes, and other economic factors.

-Here’s what to know about bear markets, how long the current one may last, and what it all means for your investments.
+Here’s what to know about bear markets, how long they last, and what it all means for your investments.

 What is a bear market?